openshopio/openshop.io-android/README.md

 # Development
-Now let's talk a bit more technically.
-If you wish to make more significant changes we are providing the basic description of the implementation on our [wiki pages](https://github.com/business-factory/openshop.io-android/wiki) but you will find more in-depth comments inside the code.
+The application is written with the help of widespread libraries, so the source code should be easy to read.
+If you wish to make more significant changes and better understanding what's going on we are providing in-depth comments inside the code.

 Don't you have your mobile development team?
 We totally understand that pain, when your IT department is super busy or you don't have your own in-house mobile development team.
 We will connect you with one of our integration partners to build the app for you.
 Just [contact us](#contact-us).